abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/study-plan-01.md

 As you can see, there are multiple objectives in this section that have many related tasks.
 So you will probably need to plan for more study time in this section.

+Study guidelines -- deploying and implementing a Cloud Solution